Freehold and Leasehold

 Commonhold is pretty self-explanatory.
 A group of people mutually own, for example, a block of flats.
 There is no overall landlord.
 However, there is a freehold owner, and that is a company called a commonhold association.
 The owner of each flat is a member of the association (i.e if you buy a commonhold flat, you will be part of the association).
 The commonhold association is responsible for maintaining the communal areas of the building.

-The advantages of commonhold are as follows: there is no set period of time to when you have to leave- you are one of the freeholders.
+The advantages of commonhold are as follows: there is no set period of time when you have to leave- you are one of the freeholders.
 All decisions regarding the building are made jointly by the property owners.
 There will be a standardisation of documentation which is the same throughout all commonhold properties- there will be no input from a dodgy landlord.
 And what appeals to people the most is that with commonhold, the property won’t lose value, unlike with leasehold properties that lose value as the period of the lease gets closer to its expiry date.

 Leaseholders can convert to commonhold, but every leaseholder will have to buy the freehold together, and everyone in the building must agree to convert to commonhold.